euranofshin/blog-climbing/_posts/2024-11-28-time-to-send.markdown

 Not all routes are shown for each grade, because I only visualized those that had at least five users who had climbed them in the data.

-Some of prop_flash values seem abnormally high (for example, about 70% of users flash Clusterphobia), which could indicate that this route is over-represents stronger climbers.
+Some of the prop_flash values seem abnormally high.
+For example, 70% of people who hop on Clusterphobia send it first go, which seems a bit high for a 5.10d at an overall moderate wall.
+We can't know for sure whether this number is higher than it should be, but it's possible that the entire dataset is skewed toward stronger climbers.
-The people who are intense enough to religiously tick MP may be commited enough to climbing that they are more likely to flash than your average climber.
+Those who are intense enough to diligently tick MP may be stronger overall than your average climber.

 | Grade | Ordered by num_sessions_worked   | Ordered by prop_flash |